piotrwitek/typesafe-actions/README.md

 ## Tutorial

 To showcase the power of **type-safety** provided by this library, let me show you how to build a typical todo app in a type-safe Redux Architecture:

-Here is a link to completed todo-app in codesandbox: [TODO: link]

 ### - the actions (a.k.a. `RootAction`)